UCSB-CCS-CS/F13-CS1L/ProjectOverviews/ktesei.md

 I used "~" to separate the tokens rather than "," because there are many "," in the <text> token

 Goal for next week: Decide which widget(s) will represent the GURPS perks and implement them.
 I should no longer have to use the text field.

+#Thursday Nov 7
+Progress: I have two JLists for perks that are used/not used.
+You can move perks back and forth and highlighting perks cause thier data to be displayed in the text window.

+See the README at https://github.com/ktesei/GurpsSystemGenerator for a more detailed explanation for the project.